Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • Medical cover: You want to ensure that medical expenses on your trip are included.
 Although your EHIC or GHIC provides some cover it won't get you flown home in an emergency.
 Travel insurance is there for this.

 • Cancellation cover: It’s important to know that you're going to get your money back if certain emergencies force you to cancel or end your trip early.
-Travel cancellation cover is a feature that's worth considering.
+Travel insurance with cancellation cover can help with this.

 Pet passports issued in Great Britain are no longer valid.